enochytchen/academic-kickstart/content/tutorials/relsurv/untied/index.md

 |1|0.798 |0.798 |0.798 | 0.798 | 0.798 | 0.799|
 |5|0.612 |0.612 |0.612 | 0.612 | 0.613 | 0.614|
 |10|0.513|0.513 |0.513 | 0.513 | 0.513 | 0.514|

+### Explanation
+- Generally, introducing ties into the data did not change the esitmates of relative survival no matter which package was used for calculation in this case.
+One exception happened if discrete time was made into years, which merely 13 distinct values exist, ```rs.surv()``` gave a slightly lower estimates for 1-year relative survival (0.788); ```stpp``` gave a much lower survival in 1-, 5- and 10-year relative survival (0.709, 0.595, and 0.484 respectively); ```strs```, however, outputed higher esitmates (0.825, 0.649, and 0.554 separately); surprisingly, the output estimated by ```stnet```almost did not change given heavy ties were added.
+- One thing we should bear in mind is that introducing ties to the data is in fact changing the original data.
+I tried to add ties in a sensible way and not to change the order of the data as much as possible.
+However, I am innocent of the lower or higher estimates  ```rs.surv()```, ```stpp```, and ```strs``` gave.

+### Conclusion
+- It is common that the data from cancer register has tied time, e.g., due to protection on patients' privacy.
+As estimating survival, we should pay attention to the potential change on the estimates given the amount of tie is introduced.